Published By Janet Gershen-Siegel at November 4th, 2018

 Growing company credit is a process, and it does not happen automatically.
 A company will need to proactively work to develop business credit.
 Nonetheless, it can be done readily and quickly, and it is much more rapid than developing individual credit scores.
 Vendors are a big aspect of this process.

 Accomplishing the steps out of order will lead to repetitive rejections.
 No one can start at the top with business credit.
-For instance, you can’t start with store or cash credit from your bank.
-If you do you’ll get a denial 100% of the time.

 At the same time the business phone number should be toll-free (800 exchange or the equivalent).